gosub2k/bangfs/README.md

 - A key value store for metadata.
 - A key value store for file data chunks
 - A client program
+- (Planned) - file system checker and garbage collector

+## Use case / tradeoffs

+This concept should work for a single writer at a time per file, tolerating some undefined behavior for multiple clients writing - unlike distributed filesystems such as GFS.
+But this makes it convenient to use simple CAS (read, modify, write if not updated in the meantime) for metadata write consistency.
+This eliminates the need any coordination services at the cost of failing some writes, and possibly orphaning some file chunks.

+File data writes are expected to be on the hot path - tradeoff of consistency for speed writing (eg, storing many chunks faster without the consensus overhead of strong consistency).

+Overall this filesystem (conceptually at least) is a good fit for something like a CDN where multiple clients can read but only one client writes a given file.

 ## Architecture